EGN99/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:

+    -Adding a new toy responded with a 500 internal server error

+    -Checked the rails server log which showed a NameError(uninitialized constant in create)

+    -Corrected the create action.
+There was a typo Toys instead of Toy

 - Update the number of likes for a toy

   - How I debugged:

+    -The browser server showed an error of unexpected end of JSON input

+    -The updated toy is not rendered

+    -Added render json: toy, status: :ok

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    -Donating a toy brought up a 404 Error not found

+    -added :destroy to routes in resources for toy in config/routes.rb